Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Background

 We recall enough of Bass-Serre theory to set notation; see \cite{Serre2003} amongst others for a fuller exposition.
 Following Serre, the edges of a graph come in pairs denoted $e$ and $\overline{e}$, and $\iota(e)$ and $\tau(e)$ denote the initial and terminal vertices.
 An orientation, $\mathcal{O}$, is a choice of one edge from each pair $\{e,\overline{e}\}$.

 Let a group $G$ act on a tree $T$.
 We let $G_v$ and $G_e$ denote the stabiliser of a vertex $v$ or edge $e$ respectively; from the perspective of graphs of groups we use them for vertex and edge groups, and use $\alpha_e$ to denote the monomorphism $G_e \to G_\iota(e)$.
 Often we simply identify $G_e$ with its image $\alpha_e(G_e)$ in $G_{\iota(e)}$.
 An action on a tree is called \textit{minimal} if it does not admit a $G$-invariant subtree; most of our actions will be assumed to be minimal.
+An action on a tree is \emph{irreducible} if it does not fix a point, line, or end of the tree; to guarantee this it is sufficient that the action has two hyperbolic axes whose intersection is at most finite length.

 We use $N_G(H)$, $C_G(H)$ and $Z(H)$ for the normaliser of $H$ in $G$, the centraliser of $H$ in $G$, and the centre of $H$.
 To save space and subscripts in the context of an action on a tree, we let $N_e = N_{G_{\iota(e)}}(G_e)$ and $C_e = C_{G_{\iota(e)}}(G_e)$.